-With student debt now approaching $1 trillion and employment among young adults at 55.3 percent -- the lowest level since World War II -- recent grads are moving back home en masse and struggling to find purpose or direction.
-“There is a massive rate of unemployment in this demographic,” says Greg Propper, executive director of Service Nation, a campaign to increase service opportunities.
+With student debt now approaching 1 trillion and employment among young adults at 55.3 percent -- the lowest level since World War II -- recent grads are moving back home en mass and struggling to find purpose or direction.
+“There is a massive rate of unemployment in this demographic,” says Greg Peppers, executive director of Service Nation, a campaign to increase service opportunities.
 “And every year that [these graduates] are out of work, they become less competitive … We have an entire generation of young people about to be left behind.”

 So, many college graduates are looking to options like internships, volunteering, and service programs to fill their time.

 Many recent grads are seeing doors open as a result of these programs.
-Some corporations look to them for future employees—Comcast promises to interview anyone who graduated from City Year, which places volunteers in urban, low-income schools.
-“These people can find themselves with positions of management leading volunteer teams,” says Sandy Scott of the Corporation for National and Community Service.
+Some corporations look to them for future employees—Comcast even promises to interview anyone who graduated from City Year, which places volunteers in urban, low-income schools.
+“These people can find themselves with positions of management leading volunteer teams,” Scott says.
 “In many cases, it’s much more experience than they would get in any entry-level cubicle job.”

 "Searching for jobs in recessions is very damaging to your long-term labor market experiences," says Kahn.
 "It is possible that people would be better off sitting on the sidelines until the economy recovers.
 But that looks very bad on a resume.
 Employers like to see workers doing something.”

 It’s not just the economy that is driving people to serve, however.
-“These individuals came of age in a post-9/11, post-Katrina era, with two presidents who’ve said that one of the ways you can deal with this is to give back,” says Ben Duda, executive director of AmeriCorps Alums.
+“These individuals came of age in a post-911, post-Katrina era, with two presidents who’ve said that one of the ways you can deal with this is to give back,” says Ben Duda, executive director of AmeriCorps Alums.
 President George W. Bush heavily supported service programs in the wake of 9/11, increasing the budget for both the Peace Corps and AmeriCorps.
 And in 2009, President Obama signed into law the Serve America Act , laying out a plan to increase AmeriCorps positions from just over 80,000 to 250,000 by the year 2017.
 Obama also promised during his 2008 campaign to double the size of the Peace Corps, to 16,000, by 2011.
-He modestly increased funding for fiscal years 2010 and 2011 and is proposing another slight increase for 2012.
-But his 2011 budget would downsize the Peace Corps' goal to 11,000 volunteers by 2016.
+He modestly increased funding for fiscal year 2010 and 2011 and is proposing another slight increase for 2012.
+But the president’s 2011 budget would downsize the Peace Corps to 11,000 by 2016.

 Now, however, there is a backlash against such lofty ideals.
 Although the Senate’s 2009 Serve America Act passed easily, the growing debt crisis and language suggesting mandatory service in a 2009 House proposal called the Generations Invigorating Volunteerism and Education Act (the GIVE Act) have sparked criticism and proposals to slash AmeriCorps’ budget.